 Introduction of Taiji

 Taiji is original hunyuan qi, or is called yuan qi.
 Taiji comes from Wuji.
 Wuji is emptiness, it’s the simple information of the whole universe.
-Taiji moves always in the entirety state in the universe.
-We call Taiji and Wuji Dao, you can not separate them.
+Taiji always moves in the entirety state in the universe.
+We call Taiji and Wuji Dao, you cannot separate them.

 True self merges with the qi of the universe and our life forming a harmonious entirety.
 We call the being and the movement of this entirety Daoheart Taiji.
-If you practice Taiji forms in this level, all the styles Taiji form can be called Daoheart Taiji.
+If you practice Taiji forms in this level, all the styles of Taiji form can be called Daoheart Taiji.
 Daoheart Taiji shows the root and the principles of all the Taiji styles in the simple way, returns Taiji forms to the source.
-Daoheart Taiji use the laws of the universe and life to play with qi, cleaning one’s body and mind fast, improving health and gongfu level effectively and quickly.
+Daoheart Taiji uses the laws of the universe and life to play with qi, cleaning one’s body and mind fast, improving health and gongfu level effectively and quickly.
 Daoheart Taiji is wisdom taiji and wisdom life.

 - Hun yuan entirety theory